Test in production without watermarks.

 }

-In the following code example, you will see how to change the printer name, and the resolution, and how to get a count of the pages that were printed.
+In the following code example, you will see how to change the printer name, set the resolution, and get a count of the pages that were printed.

 {